cwaage/cs50_labs/README.md

 It's a step by step interactive lab which looks pretty slick.
 Try it out and let me know what you think. - C Waage*

-Follow the 'TODO' prompts int the code's comments to accomplish the tasks listed below.
+Follow the 'TODO' prompts in the code's comments to accomplish the tasks listed below.

   - Add the cs50 library in as an include
   - Create a string variable called `name`